vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 What would you choose to do if you had a basic income?

 A guaranteed basic income is not a new idea.
-There have been proposals over the past century, calling it by a variety of names, including _nega- tive income tax,_ or a _basic income guarantee,_ or _universal basic income._
+There have been proposals over the past century, calling it by a variety of names, including _negative income tax,_ or a _basic income guarantee,_ or _universal basic income._
 The group _usbig.net_ has resources for exploring this option.
 By some of their estimates we could break even by eliminating over 100 different government programs that help the poor.